danielharrell/does_music_move/does_music_move.md

-central, especially if we hear it as a center of gravity, it is as if that note has been projected *inside* this circumference from its place along it, allowing us to move from note to note not simply *along* the circumference, through every note between, but now also *across* the circumference, through the one note inside it, in being always guided by that note, as a center of orientation.
+central, especially if we hear it as a center of gravity, it is as if that note has been projected *inside* this circumference from its place along it.
+And this projection allows us to move from note to note not simply *along* the circumference, through every note between, but now also *across* the circumference, through the one note inside it as a guide, or center of orientation.

 This is perhaps as far as the circumference image could, or should, be pressed.
-But again, it gives a geometric form to the complete sense made by the space in which music moves.
-And this is the sense in which we *inhabit* that space in hearing it.
-To be sure, the development of this sense, as shown by the specifically *tonal* context in which we hear one note of a melody as central, depends on the like development of a specific form of musical art---the art to which we owe the music of the
+But again, it gives a geometric form to the complete sense made by the space music moves in.
+And this is the sense in which we *inhabit* that space.
+To be sure, the development of this sense, as shown by the specifically *tonal* context in which we hear one note of a melody as central, depends on the like development of a specific form of musical art---the art of tonality, to which we owe the music of the West.
-West.
 But there would be no such art to develop, unless the result made a difference to what we could hear; and in this case, to what we could